muhme/joomla-branches-tester/README.md

 ## Limitations

-* The different Joomla versions exist in parallel, but the test runs sequentially.
+* The different Joomla versions exist in parallel, but the test runs sequentially, as there is the one Cypress container used.
 * Database server versions cannot be changed.
-* The setup does not support HTTPS, secure connections issues are not testable.
+* The setup does not support HTTPS, secure connections issues are not testable. → [#7](https://github.com/muhme/joomla-branches-tester/issues/7)
 * If IPv6 networking is chosen, it is used only within Docker.
 * The predefined port range run from 7000 to 7900.
-If another service is already using this range, it may cause a conflict.
+If another service is already using this range, it may cause a conflict. → [#3](https://github.com/muhme/joomla-branches-tester/issues/3)
+* Usable Joomla Git tags start with `3.9.0`, because for earlier versions `apt-get update` does not work so easily.
+* For each Joomla major and minor version (e.g., 5.2, 5.3), only one Docker container is possible.
+  This means you can run containers for versions such as 52 (for Joomla 5.2.) and 53 (for Joomla 5.3.), but you cannot have multiple containers for different patch versions like 5.2.0 and 5.2.1 running in parallel.
+* Tests `phan` and `integration`are not implemented yet. → [#4](https://github.com/muhme/joomla-branches-tester/issues/4)

 ## More Information